Being a freelancer comes with the responsibility of filing your taxes quarterly every April 15, June 15, September 15, and January 15.

 Transitioning from full-time or part-time employment with a company to working as a freelancer comes with several advantages.
-Being able to set your own schedule and choose what type of projects to handle gives people more control over their lives and helps to relieve stress.
+Being able to set your own schedule and choose what type of projects to handle gives you more control over your life and helps to relieve stress.
 However, understanding and filing your taxes can come with a few twists and turns you may not have considered.
-Below is a quick primer on how to file taxes as a freelancer.
+Below is a quick primer on how to pay taxes as a freelancer.

 Defining Freelance Work

-The Internal Revenue Service (IRS) considers freelancers as someone that is self-employed.
-This means if you earn $400 or more from freelance work, you are required to pay quarterly taxes on that amount.
+The Internal Revenue Service (IRS) considers freelancers as someone who is self-employed.
+You might be wonder, "Do freelancers pay taxes?"
+If you earn $400 or more from freelance work, you are required to pay quarterly taxes on that amount.

 Keep in mind that freelancers can establish their business in one of several manners.
-For example, you can be a sole proprietor, have a partnership with others, be a corporation, an S corporation, or a Limited Liability Company.
+For example, you can be a sole proprietor, partner with others, be a corporation, an S corporation, or a Limited Liability Company.
 If you are unsure which type of structure is best for your particular needs, you may want to consider consulting a qualified tax professional.

 Differences between a W-2 Employee and a Freelancer